No. 10 (Inter-Allied) Commando: 1944

 In January 1944 the Belgian No. 4 Troop and the Yugoslav No. 7 Troop attached to the 2nd Special Service Brigade were sent to the Adriatic to assist the Yugoslav Partisans.
 Political differences in the Yugoslav troop and hostility from the partisans led to its disbandment.
 No. 4 Troop then worked with the Vis Motor Gun Boat flotilla boarding enemy shipping.
 In April 1944, the commando lost No. 6 Polish Troop which was transferred to the II Polish Corps and later took part in the Polish assault on Monte Cassino.

 By the time of the D-Day landings the commando had lost the Yugoslav and Polish troops, and the two French troops were attached to No. 4 Commando in the 1st Special Service Brigade and landed on Sword Beach.
 No. 3 Troop was divided by sections between the other eight commando units involved in the landings.

 The French troops of 185 men in total landed on the left flank of Sword Beach during the second wave, of these only 144 managed to reach the assembly point half a mile inland.
 Their objective was the Riva Bella Casino in Ouistreham.
 When they reached the casino the lightly armed French commandos were unable to break into the fortified building and called upon a Centaur IV from the Royal Marines Armoured Support Group to assist and soon captured the position.
+(This assault on the casino was featured in the film The Longest Day, although the shooting location for Ouistreham was at the nearby village of Port-en-Bessin.)
 In another sector of the landings Working Corporal Peter Masters of No. 3 Troop attached to No. 6 Commando was ordered to walk down the main street of what seemed a deserted village.
 The intention was to draw fire and identify where the Germans were hiding.

 By the night of D Day 1st Special Service Brigade, including No. 10 (Inter-Allied) Commando elements had crossed the River Orne and were dug in guarding the left flank of the 6th Airborne Division.